-The Ultimate Rose Garden
+The Secrets of Martha's Rose Garden

 When Martha began working on the East Hampton garden, even the soil was beyond repair.
 The beds had to be excavated two feet deep and filled with a blend of topsoil, compost, and manure.
 But once the beds were done, Martha was ready to create the structure that would form the garden.

-Martha's Garden Plan
+Martsha's Garden Plan

 Martha's accumulator personality and affinity for history strongly influenced the plans for her East Hampton rose garden.
 A turn-of-the-century photograph of the house prompted the idea of covering the facade with trellised roses in the style of an English cottage.